fjadidi2001/face-attribute-aggregation/Feb25/outline.md

 4. Aggregation Service: Once all data (landmarks, age, gender) is available for a UUID, aggregate into a JSON object and save to a file.
 Also, store the JSON in Redis for quick access.

+> Logging needs to be integrated into each service.
+Each step should log the start and end time, calculate the duration, and store that in a log file or maybe in Redis as well.